 Jun 2007: The Michigan Department of Natural Resources and Environment fines BP $869,150 in penalties related to underground storage tanks at gas stations

 Jun 2007: A BP employee at Texas City is killed.

 Jul 2007: BP agrees to pay a Federal Regulatory Energy Commission assessment of $18 million for manipulating western energy markets

 Oct 2007: BP has toxic release of methanol at Alaska's Prudhoe Bay.

 Oct 2007: BP agrees to pay a criminal fine of $50 million related to the Texas City explosion and $12 million related to the Prudhoe Bay pipeline leak.
 The company agreed to spend $400 million on safety upgrades and improvements.
 BP also pleaded guilty to one criminal violation and one misdemeanor violation of the Clean Air Act.

 Oct 2007: BP agrees to $303 million in sanctions regarding charges of manipulating the TET propane market.

-Oct 2007: The Federal Regulatory Energy Commission assesses BP a $7 million civil penalty for anti
+Oct 2007: The Federal Regulatory Energy Commission assesses BP a $7 million civil penalty

 Nov 2007: EPA cites BP for various clean air violations at the Whiting IN refinery